Departmental Assistance | Federal and State Aid

 Assumption Program of Loans for Education (APLE)

 The APLE is a competitive teacher incentive program designed to encourage outstanding students, district interns, and out-of-state teachers to become California teachers in subject areas where a critical teacher shortage has been identified or in designated schools meeting specific criteria established by the superintendent of public instruction.
 In order to be eligible for this assumption program, the student must be approved to receive or have received an educational loan(s) and must not be in default on any educational loan(s).
 The student must also agree to teach in a designated California public school or in subject areas where a critical teacher shortage has been identified.
 Funding for this program is dependent on appropriations by the State.
 Therefore, new APLE allocations may or may not be made in any given year.
-Additional information and an application can be found on the California Student Aid Commission’s website or by calling 916.526.7590.
+Additional information can be found on the California Student Aid Commission’s website.

 Cal Grant Teaching Credential Program Benefit

 Students who received Cal Grants as undergraduates within the final 15 months of enrollment may qualify for an additional year of funding while pursuing a teaching credential.
 Eligible students are required to submit both a Free Application for Federal Student Aid (FAFSA) for the academic year in which benefits are requested and the Request for Cal Grant Teaching Credential Program Benefits form available on the California Student Aid Commission’s website.

 AmeriCorps Matching Grant